irarainey/beeching/README.md

 Before any resources are deleted, you will be prompted to confirm that you want to delete the resources.
 You can skip this prompt by using the `--yes` parameter.

-A built-in retry mechanism is in place to handle transient errors.
+A built-in retry mechanism is in place to handle transient network errors.
 By default, the axe will retry each request 3 times at the API level.

 Occasionally deletion requests can fail if other dependent resources have yet to be deleted.
 In this instance a further retry mechanism is in place with will pause for 10 seconds between each retry attempt, and each action will be retried 6 times.
 These two values are configurable and can be set using the `--max-retry` and `--retry-pause` parameters.

 You can also use the `--help` parameter to get a list of all available options.